 Perfect as part of meal prep.
 These breakfast cookies are great for on-the-go breakfasts or as something to simply keep on hand to make mornings easier!
 Make them on your favorite meal prep day, pop them into your fridge and grab them whenever you need a healthy breakfast or filling snack!

 Kid-friendly.
-My 9-year-old gives these breakfast goodies two thumbs up and reports that she think your kids will be delighted with this breakfast cookie recipe too!
+My 10-year-old gives these breakfast goodies two thumbs up and reports that she thinks your kids will be delighted with this breakfast cookie recipe, too!

 Easy to make.
 I like to keep things simple.
 That is kind of my MO when making a recipe, especially a breakfast one.
 Grate the veggies in minutes, mix the ingredients in ONE bowl, and pop them into the oven.